lightning/bolts/02-peer-protocol.md

     - MUST transmit their `tx_signatures` before the peer
   - MUST order the `witness_stack`s by the `serial_id` of the input they correspond to
+  - MAY add `funding_outpoint_sig`s if funding outpoints are being spent.
+In this case the corresponding inputs are not included in the `witness_stack`.
-  - number of `witness_stack`s MUST equal the number of inputs they added
+  - number of `witness_stack`s MUST equal the number of inputs they added less the inputs spending funding outpoints

 The receiving node:
   - MUST fail the negotiation if: